 Children are always welcome in worship at GPMC.
-Free childcare for infants and toddlers is available every Sunday morning during worship.
-Growing with God, a special program for children ages 3 through 2nd grade, is offered on Sundays at the earliest service.
-Growing with God does involve some gardening- please dress children appropriately.
+Free childcare for infants and toddlers is available every Sunday morning during worship and Sunday school.
+Young Children and Worship, a special program for children ages 3 through 2nd grade, is offered on Sundays at the earliest service.
+A children’s sermon is offered at both services.